 The Plan identifies three preferred areas for mineral extraction to accommodate the requirement for a further 1.25 million tonnes: Adjacent Trefil Quarry, Tredegar; Tir Pentwys Tip, Llanhilleth; and Land South East of Cwm, Ebbw Vale.
 In terms updates, a planning application was received in May 2022 for the lateral extension at Trefil Quarry.
 The applicant is addressing comments received from NRW and the application remains undetermined.
-A further planning application is anticipated to extend the period of time the existing permitted reserves can be worked.
+A further planning application for the extension of time for quarry working at Trefill has also been submitted and is under consideration.
 This would extend the operational life of the existing quarry by 5-years (i.e. until December 2029).
 Additional tonnages of workable reserves would be made accessible by the proposals which include the relocation of internal access roads and ramps.

-The promoters of Land South East of Cwm are actively working on bringing the site forward but no planning application has been received or formal pre-application discussions held to date.
-In terms of Tir Pentwys Tip Torfaen County Borough Council have refused permission for the land within their Council area.
+The promoters of Land South East of Cwm were working on bringing the site forward but no planning application has been received to date and no formal pre-application discussions held.
+In terms of Tir Pentwys Tip, Torfaen County Borough Council have refused permission for the land within their Council area.
 The applicant appealed this decision but the decision was upheld.
+The feasibility of alternative access arrangements to overcome the impacts of the previous scheme are being investigated by the owners of the site.